-Seed catalogs offer a tempting selection of delicious vegetable and gorgeous flower seeds you can grow in your own backyard—stock up on garden seed packets while you can!
+Seed catalogs offer a tempting selection of vegetable and flower seeds you can grow in your own backyard, so stock up on garden seed packets while you can.
 Gardening from seed is an inexpensive and rewarding way to fill your garden.
-Buy garden seeds at a garden center, a nursery, or even buy garden seeds online!
-Check out our 10 things to keep in mind as you create your spring wish list for buying, and saving seeds.
-With our helpful guide, you'll be a saving-seed pro!
+Buy garden seeds at a garden center or a nursery, or even buy garden seeds online.
+Check out these things to keep in mind as you create your spring wish list for buying and saving seeds.
+With our helpful guide, you'll be a seed-buying pro.

 Read the Label

 Before you buy garden seeds, check the label to see if they require an early start indoors.
 Cool weather plants, such as pansy and broccoli, need a jump start indoors in order for them to grow large enough to be transplanted in the garden in the early spring.
 Warm-weather crops, such as tomatoes and bell peppers, also need to be started under grow lights so they're ready to go into the garden after frost danger passes.
 A grow light can be as simple as a fluorescent shop light hung just inches over your seed trays.

 Fast-growing vegetables, such as lettuce, radish, spinach, and beans, can be planted several times throughout the spring and summer.
 Be sure to buy enough garden seeds for a continuous harvest.
 That way, you'll have a bountiful amount of vegetables to enjoy through the season.

 If you're shopping for vegetable seeds, buy only what your family will eat.
 Don't take up valuable garden space with crops you won't use.
 Instead, buy only your favorites and try expanding your range each season with new varieties.
 Some of the most popular veggies for cooking a variety of things include tomatoes, peppers, broccoli, asparagus, and, yes, even spinach.